hds-sandbox/bulk_RNAseq_course/develop/04c_preprocessing_setup.md

 ![](./img/04c_preprocessing_setup/chooseProject.png)

-Click on `Apps` on the left-side menu, and search for the application `Transcriptomics Sandbox` and click on it.
+Click on `Apps` on the left-side menu, and search for the application `nf-core rnaseq` and click on it.

 ![](./img/04c_preprocessing_setup/chooseTranscriptomics.png)